What Does a Roof Leak Look Like?

 Can You Repair a Roof Leak From the Inside?

 No, that will only make matters worse.
 How?
 The water can’t get through the leak where you patched, so it will move down under the shingle and deck to another area.
 Make your temporary roof leak repair on the rooftop and a temporary roof leak repair in the attic.
 Then call a professional roofing contractor.
-For your emergency roof leak repair needs in Lafayette and Denver, CO, call (303) 647-3883 today.
+For your emergency roof leak repair needs in Erie and Denver, CO, call (303) 647-3883 today.